Cubs RHP Darvish feeling better after sick day - WHIZ News

 Darvish was met by team physician Dr. Stephen Adams in the parking lot, and Adams sent Darvish to a doctor’s office to get checked.
 Darvish was scratched from his scheduled start against Texas.

-“I’m just coughing from two days ago and I feel different than usual, but I just make sure I’m good or not,” Darvish said Friday through a translator.
+“I’m just coughing from two days ago and I feel different than usual, but I just make sure I’m good or not,” Darvish said Friday.
 “I don’t want to be in the clubhouse, if I have the coronavirus or something like that, coming into the clubhouse and spread to everybody, that’s not good, right?”

 The sports world has been anxiously monitoring the virus outbreak, leading to the cancellation of some events and empty stadiums for some games.
 There have been positive tests for the virus in Florida and Arizona — where big league teams are camped for spring training — and Major League Baseball has sent at least two memos to its clubs with advice and potential guidelines.